|

 Exception:

-Link family members to each other, even if they are
+For family members, link them to each other, even if they are

-also linked to a separate record for the family (because
+also linked to a separate record for the family.
+This is done in order to express the

 between members, e.g., parent/child).
 See the